DIY Explosives Experimenter Blows Self Up, Contaminates Building - Slashdot

 There's Big Oops for You (Score:2)

-We'll see what info leaks out over time (Score:2)
+We'll see what info leaks out over time (Score:3)

 This whole situation seems odd and subject to a wide range of interpretation due to the lack of information.